 Our faculty are key members of the College of Professional Studies.
 As experts in your fields and Washington insiders, you provide valuable knowledge and experience to your students.
 We support you in your development, in your courses and as employees of the University.

-Classroom Observations and Mid-Course Focus Group Evaluations
+- Classroom Observations and Mid-Courses Focus Group Evaluations

 Getting useful (and honest) student feedback during a course is often difficult, and end-of-course written student evaluation results come too late to make changes that will improve the class for your current students.